background

 • Assumption 3 → The coupon payments were reinvested at the same rate as the yield-to-maturity (YTM).

-The yield of maturity (YTM) metric facilitates comparisons among different bonds and their expected returns, which helps investors make more informed decisions on how to manage their bond portfolios.
+The YTM metric facilitates comparisons among different bonds and their expected returns, which helps investors make more informed decisions on how to manage their bond portfolios.

 Even for bonds consisting of different maturities and coupon rates, the YTM enables comparisons to be made since the YTM is expressed as an annualized rate regardless of the bond’s years to maturity.